 Action 2.6:The additional professional development for teachers on social-emotional learning and classroom engagement also were integral in students' positive feedback about their learning environment.
-As evidenced by the 2022 school climate survey, over 80% of students felt that the District is meeting their learning needs and overall student engagement increased by 22% over the prior school year.
+As evidenced by the 2023 school climate survey, over 80% of students felt that the District is meeting their learning needs.
+Also, after 1:1 teacher coaching on explicit direct instruction, overall student engagement increased by 3.2% over the prior school year as measured by the District's DataWorks rubric.